HierarchyChatBot/HierarchyChatBot.github.io/Graph/UI.md

 There are several buttoms
 ![](./images/button.webp)

+## Frontend Panel
+* ChatBot
+  * Change to ChatBot Layout
-## New
+* New Graph

-New will clean the canvas.
+  * clean the canvas and graph

-## Save
+* Save Graph

-Save the graph into json to your computer.
+  * Save the graph into json

-## Load
+* Load Graph
-Read the graph json from your computer.
+  * Load the graph from json

-## Run
-Run graph.json on server, for more info, see [Run](./Run)

-## Upload
-a file to server env, for Run.
-* upload graph.json for Run on server
+* Run Graph
-* upload other file for workflow data
+  * Run the Graph with AI, real generating

-## Download
+## Backend Panel
-download all files from server such generated files and log file
+* File to Cache
+  * transmit files to AI environment
+* Get from Cache
+  * transmit files to AI environment
+* Clean Cache
+  * delete all files at AI environment